 Does your Recycle Bin not refresh correctly?
 Or perhaps things are not fine with your Windows Media Center and you need to flush & rebuild Windows Media Center database!
 Or maybe you find that for some reason your right-click context menu has been disabled in Internet Explorer!
 Maybe you opted to be not-warned while deleting Sticky Notes and you now want the warning dialog box back!
 Or then perhaps, post a malware attack you find that your task manage or cmd or your Registry Editor has been disabled!

 If you find that your Windows installation had got badly corrupted and even running system restore, system file checker, or trying other troubleshooting steps, does not really help, and you start thinking of re-installing your Windows operating system – try a Repair Install first.
 Windows 8/10 users may consider using the Refresh or Reset Windows or Automatic Repair feature.

 Well, these were just some of the basic troubleshooting tips.
 If you require something specific, just search for it here on this site, using the search bar in the sidebar.
 I am sure that you will find a solution.
 If you don’t, post your specific requirement here and we will try to prepare a tutorial for it.
-If you need detailed help, head over to our TWC Windows Forums, where we will be happy to help you out.

 If you have anything to add, please do go ahead!